TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Little Prince graffiti along an outside staircase of the university.

-I studied French through the CUEFLE (Centre Universitaire d’Etudes en Français Langue Etrangère) program, which aims to teach French as a foreign language to international students.
+I studied French through the CUEFLE (Centre Universitaire d’Etudes en Français Langue Etrangère) program, which aims to teach international students French as a foreign language.
 Classes include reading, writing, listening, speaking, literature, and culture.
 They range from one to five hours in length and occur once a week.
 Homework is nonexistent, and on the off chance that it’s assigned, it typically consists of a worksheet or two.
 The only grades you get are midterms and finals.
 Essays were the worst for me, 5-paragraph opinion essays with strict word counts that slowly killed my inner writing tutor.

-At the end of the semester, if you get a 150/300 or higher, you obtain your DUEF diploma (Diplômes Universitaires d’Etudes de Langue Française) for level A2, B1, B2, C1, or C2.
+At the end of the semester, if you get a 150/300 or higher, you obtain your DUEF diploma (Diplômes Universitaires d’Etudes de Langue Française) for levels A2, B1, B2, C1, or C2.
 The DUEF is a French national degree that attests to your level of proficiency in French.
-One semester is worth 30 ECTS (European Credit Transfer and Accumulation System), and since each ECTS is worth half of an American credit, you’ll acquire at minimum 30 credits by the end of the year, 15 if you choose to stay for a semester.
+One semester is worth 30 ECTS (European Credit Transfer and Accumulation System).
+Since each ECTS is worth half of an American credit, you’ll acquire at minimum 30 credits by the end of the year, 15 if you choose to stay for a semester.

 Expectations vs. Reality

 I thought I’d be able to soak up fluency in French like the Mediterranean sun, but I just developed a tan.
-Mastery of a foreign language isn’t a skill that you can necessarily pick up during eight months of immersion, but my proficiency certainly improved, and it’s definitely possible to begin thinking in a foreign language.
+Mastery of a foreign language isn’t a skill that you can necessarily pick up during eight months of immersion.
+Yet, my proficiency certainly improved, and it’s possible to begin thinking in a foreign language.

-If you think that going abroad will give you some grand insight about what you want to do with your life and for your major, don’t be disappointed if it doesn’t.
-The idea of knowing what you want to do for the rest for your life when you’re only in college doesn’t apply to everyone.
-The important thing is that you get the chance to explore your opportunities and develop invaluable skills such as independence, observation, flexibility, and cultural awareness.
+If you think that going abroad will give you some grand insight into what you want to do with your life and for your major, don’t be disappointed if it doesn’t.
+The idea of knowing what you want to do for the rest of your life when you’re only in college doesn’t apply to everyone.
+The important thing is that you can explore your opportunities and develop invaluable skills such as independence, observation, flexibility, and cultural awareness.

-A hopeful trilingualist who spent her junior year abroad in Nice, France, Sarena Tien attended from Randolph-Macon College in 2016.
-When she's not reading, scribbling in notebooks, or typing away on her laptop, she can often found folding far too many origami stars.
+A hopeful trilingualist who spent her junior year abroad in Nice, France, Sarena Tien attended Randolph-Macon College in 2016.
+When she's not reading, scribbling in notebooks, or typing away on her laptop, she can often be seen folding far too many origami stars.

 More by Sarena Tien